Microwave - Error, Fault or Function Codes

 |18 power watch code||Indication of an issue with the electronic control in the microwave.|

-Sometimes shutting off the circuit breaker that the microwave oven is connected to for 30 seconds will clear the fault, error or function code; however, there are some cases when further service may be required.
+Sometimes shutting off the circuit breaker or fuse that supplies power to the microwave oven for 30 seconds will clear the fault, error or function code.
+However, there are some cases when service may be required.